Ready to say goodbye to student loan debt for good? Learn More

 What Is Chapter 7 Bankruptcy?

-Filing bankruptcy is one of the most powerful debt relief options available in the United States.
-It has helped many people get out of poverty and wipe their financial slate clean.
-It gives you a fresh start by erasing your debts.
+Bankruptcy is one of the most powerful debt relief options available in the United States.
+It’s helped many people get out of poverty and get a financial fresh start by erasing eligible debts, including credit card debt, medical bills, personal loans, and some student loans.

-Chapter 7 bankruptcy is the most common type of bankruptcy filing.
-You may hear it called a “liquidation” bankruptcy because your trustee can liquidate, or sell off, an nonexempt property.
-This might sound scary but rest assured that most Chapter 7 filers do not lose any property because their property is protected by exemptions.
+Chapter 7 bankruptcy is the most common type of personal bankruptcy filing.
+You may hear it called a “liquidation” bankruptcy because your bankruptcy trustee can liquidate, or sell off, any property you own that isn’t covered by an exemption (i.e., non-exempt property).
+This might sound scary, but rest assured: Most Chapter 7 filers do not lose any property because all their property is protected by exemptions.

-What Are the Upsides of Filing Chapter 7 Bankruptcy?
+What Are the Pros of Filing Chapter 7 Bankruptcy?

 There are several upsides to filing Chapter 7 bankruptcy.
 Here’s a quick overview:

-1. It provides relief from debt collectors as soon as you file.
+• It stops debt collectors from bothering you as soon as you file.

 The moment your case is filed with the bankruptcy court, you’re protected from creditors.
 Filing bankruptcy triggers an automatic stay (a hold) on all collection actions.
-This means all phone calls, wage garnishments, and collection letters have to stop.
-It even put at least a temporary stop to repossessions, evictions, and foreclosures.
+This means debt collectors cannot continue to make phone calls or send collection letters.

 Getting Your Bankruptcy Discharge Is Virtually Guaranteed

-You’ll Probably Get To Keep Most of Your Property, Including Your Car
+You’ll Probably Get To Keep All of Your Property, Including Your Car

-More than 95% of all Chapter 7 bankruptcy filers in the United States keep all of their belongings.[1]
+More than 95% of all Chapter 7 bankruptcy filers in the United States keep all of their belongings.
 That’s because the law protects certain property — called exempt property — from your lenders/creditors.
-Whether that’s your monthly Social Security check, your watch, or your kitchen table, if it’s protected by an exemption, you get to keep it.
+Whether that’s your monthly Social Security check, your watch, or your kitchen table, you get to keep it if it’s protected by an exemption

 What Are the Cons of Filing Chapter 7 Bankruptcy?

-You Can’t File Chapter 7 if Your Income Is Too High
+Not Everyone Is Eligible for Chapter 7 — You Can’t File if Your Income Is Too High

-People who are able to maintain their monthly payments and keep their credit score high before filing their bankruptcy petition will see their score drop initially.
-Your interest rates can also, temporarily, become higher.
+People who’ve been able to maintain their monthly payments and keep their credit score high before filing their bankruptcy petition usually see their credit score drop initially.
+If you have or apply for credit cards or loans, you’ll probably have higher interest rates as a result.

 However, filing bankruptcy often helps the filer’s credit score in the long run.
 Once your bankruptcy discharge is granted, you have the opportunity to increase your credit score immediately.